 I love blogging!
-It’s fun to share projects we do around the house, but there’s a lot more to blogging than that.
+It’s fun to share decorating and DIY projects we do around the house, but there’s a lot more to blogging than that.

 There are a lot of blogging resources out there and figuring out which ones are worth investing in can be a tough decision.
 I’m sharing the ones that have helped me the most below.